klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 * `YamlReader`
 * `com.esotericsoftware.yamlbeans`

-For each match, the code should be manually inspected to see whether the object read can be manipulated by an external attacker.
+For each match, the code should be manually inspected to see whether the object being deserialized can be manipulated by an external attacker.

 **Additional Affected Libraries**